How Do Toyota, Ford, And Chevrolet Engines Differ In NASCAR?

 What do Toyota, Ford, and Chevrolet NASCAR engines have in common?

-In NASCAR, emphasis is placed on the skill of the driver rather than the technology of the car.
+In NASCAR, emphasis is placed on the driver's skill rather than the car's technology.
 As a result, NASCAR has strict regulations regarding engine design to ensure an even playing field between drivers.
 Although NASCAR teams constantly search for ways to improve their cars and make them faster and more efficient than the rest of the field, NASCAR's governing body goes to great lengths to make sure that no team finds too big of an advantage and starts winning by a huge margin.
 This would make the sport predictable and less exciting for fans.

-To level the playing field, NASCAR mandates that the engines used in all race cars abide by very strict parameters.
+NASCAR mandates that the engines used in all race cars abide by very strict parameters to level the playing field.
 These parameters are referred to as the box, a set of guidelines meant to keep all three engines on equal footing and prevent development costs from getting out of hand.
 This means that Chevrolet, Ford, and Toyota NASCAR engines all have eight cylinders, a compression ratio of 12:1, and are no larger than 358 cubic inches.

 Chevrolet currently uses an engine known as the R07 in its NASCAR vehicles.
-The engine debuted in 2007 and marked the first time since 1955 that Chevrolet introduced a completely new small block V8 engine in NASCAR racing.
+The engine debuted in 2007 and marked the first time since 1955 that Chevrolet introduced a completely new small-block V8 engine in NASCAR racing.
 The R07 engine is also Chevrolet's first purpose-built engine, meaning that it was designed and developed by GM Racing specifically to be used in competition by NASCAR vehicles.
-The R07 engine replaced the SB2 (small block/2nd generation) engine that was used by Chevrolet NASCAR teams since 1998.
+The R07 engine replaced the SB2 (small-block/2nd generation) engine that was used by Chevrolet NASCAR teams since 1998.
 Today, Chevrolet supplies engines for thirteen racing teams.

 Oil plays a big role in the performance of the R07 engine.
 Oil is used to cool and dampen parts of the R07, as opposed to older Chevrolet engines that relied on oil simply for lubrication.
 Compared to the SB2 engine, the R07 engine's camshaft is located higher in the block, meaning that valvetrain dynamics are improved at high RPM.
 The R07 is capable of operating at 10,000 RPM.